Michael Avenatti Goes After Sean Hannity On 'The View'

 “And,” she added, “I don’t think Donald Trump would like to see Michael Avenatti having that platform.”

-Willing to meet Hannity half way, Avenatti suggested that Trump’s attorney Rudy Giuliani could accompany him on the show, so both “sides” could clearly and comfortably make their own arguments.
+Willing to meet Hannity halfway, Avenatti suggested that Trump’s attorney Rudy Giuliani could accompany him on the show, so both “sides” could clearly and comfortably make their own arguments.

 Behar, however, told Avenatti, “That’s kind of not a fair fight,” but added, “you still have all your marbles.”